Evaluation of Neural Architectures Trained with Square Loss vs Cross-Entropy in Classification Tasks: Introduction

-Our evaluation includes $20$ separate learning tasks\footnote{We note WSJ and Librispeech datasets have two separate classification tasks in terms of the evaluation metrics, based on the same learned acoustic model.
+Our evaluation includes {$28$} separate learning tasks\footnote{We note WSJ and Librispeech datasets have two separate classification tasks in terms of the evaluation metrics, based on the same learned acoustic model.
 We choose to count them as separate tasks.} (neural model/dataset combinations) evaluated in terms of the error rate or, equivalently, accuracy (depending on the prevalent domain conventions).
 We also provide some additional domain-specific evaluation metrics -- F1 for NLP tasks, and Top-5 accuracy for ImageNet.
-Training with the square loss provides accuracy better or equal to that of cross-entropy in $17$ out of $20$ tasks.
+Training with the square loss provides accuracy better or equal to that of cross-entropy in {$22$ out of $28$} tasks.

 These results are for averages over multiple random initalizations, results for each individual initialization are similar.
 Furthermore, we find that training with the square loss has smaller variance with respect to the randomness of the initialization in the majority of our experiments.

 Our results indicate that the models trained using the square loss are not just competitive with same models trained with cross-entropy across nearly all tasks and settings but, indeed, provide better classification results in the majority of our experiments.
 The performance advantage persists even when we equalize the amount of computation by choosing the number of epochs for training the square loss to be the same as the optimal (based on validation) number of epochs for cross-entropy, a setting favorable to cross-entropy.